Money laundering cases are becoming increasingly complex with the use of sophisticated methods and technologies to facilitate crimes.

 For example, when digital currency-related transactions intersect with the mainstream regulated AML/CTF sector they can generate reportable transactions such as:

-AUSTRAC investigations revealed that over a two-year period, an account held by the main suspect received more than 80 ‘structured’ cash deposits, as a well as a small number of cheque deposits.
-These are small deposits of amounts below the required reporting threshold, which are made in order to circumvent the reporting requirements.
+AUSTRAC investigations revealed that over a two-year period, an account held by the main suspect received more than 80 “structured” cash deposits, as a well as a small number of cheque deposits.
+These are small deposits of amounts below the required reporting threshold, which are made to circumvent the reporting requirements.

-The cash and cheques were deposited into an account held by the suspect, an accountant.
-He regularly consolidated the funds from the various deposits and transferred the funds electronically to third-parties.
+The cash and cheques were deposited into an account held by the suspect, an accountant, who regularly consolidated the funds from the various deposits and transferred the funds electronically to third parties.
 Although the exact source of the funds is unknown, authorities identified possible links between the funds and the importation of drugs into Australia.

-AUSTRAC provided financial information which assisted an investigation into a remitter suspected of laundering funds for criminal syndicates.
+AUSTRAC provided financial intelligence which assisted an investigation into an alternative remittance service suspected of laundering funds for criminal syndicates.

 The director of the remittance company was charged and pleaded guilty to dealing with money reasonably suspected to be the proceeds of crime.

 How is the internet (encryption, access to IDs, international banking) used for money laundering?

 The suspect was wanted in the United States for cybercrime and fraud-related offences, where it was alleged that he was part of an organised crime group that stole more than US $30 million from victims in the U.S. through an elaborate home equity line-of-credit fraud.